 While I find the history and ecosystem of Perl fascinating, I consider myself fortunate enough to gain all my experience already in the modern Perl era.

-Designing, building, and maintaining IT infrastructure have been among my responsibilities throughout my entire career.
-These projects often enabled cost optimization, or opened new revenue streams.
+Designing, building, and maintaining IT infrastructure and platforms have been among my responsibilities throughout my entire career.
+These projects often enabled cost optimization, or even opened new revenue streams.

 I can set up or optimize infrastructure as code (IaC), automate processes, introduce test-driven infrastructure operations, and enable insights into the systems through monitoring, metric collection, and log analytics.

 Version control systems

 Introducing or improving version control strategy is often a straightforward way to improve development processes.
 Git enjoys quite widespread adoption nowadays, but merely using it does not automatically mean everything else around it is also getting better.